Self-similar signed growth-fragmentations: A distinguished family of signed growth-fragmentations

 and for $z\ne 0$, $\gtilde^{\alpha}_z$ is the probability measure defined by

 \end{Prop} \begin{Rk} The constants $C_{\pm}$ can be calculated (see \cite{KP-book}, Section 1).
 For example, if $X^{\alpha}$ is the so-called \emph{normalised} stable process of index $\alpha$, then

-where $\rho=\Pb(X^{\alpha}(1)<0)$. \end{Rk} \begin{proof} Although the proof follows exactly the same lines as in \cite{ADS}, we include it here to highlight the importance of the sign of $z$, which do not show up in the Brownian case for symmetry reasons.
+where $\rho=\Pb(X^{\alpha}(1)>0)$. \end{Rk} \begin{proof} Although the proof follows exactly the same lines as in \cite{AD}, we include it here to highlight the importance of the sign of $z$, which does not show up in the Brownian case for symmetry reasons.
 Let $f$ and $g$ be two nonnegative measurable functions defined on $\mathscr{X}$ and $\mathscr{X}_0$ respectively.
-Applying It\^o's description of $n_+$ in terms of Bessel bridge (see \cite{RY}, Chap.
+Applying It\^o's description of $n_+$ conditioned on its duration in terms of a Bessel bridge (see \cite{RY}, Chap.
 XII, Theorem 4.2), we get

 Now, decomposing on the value of $X^{\alpha}(r)$ yields

 Using scale invariance, we have $p_r^{\alpha}(z)= r^{-1/\alpha}p_1^{\alpha}(r^{-1/\alpha}z)$.
 We finally perform the change of variables $v(r)=r/|z|^{\alpha}$ to get